 In areas like staircase or porch of your home, lighting is required only for a short period of time at night.
 We often forget to switch off these lights, which results in considerable wastage of electricity.
-Here is a simple circuit that switches off the lights automatically after a predetermined time.
+Here is a simple staircase light circuit that switches the lights off automatically after a predetermined time.
 The circuit consumes no power when inactive.

 Circuit and working